Knowing how to write good greeting card messages is a skill.

 14.)
 Read it Multiple Times – Read the card several times so that you can make sure t delivers the message you want.
 Then check to see if the spelling and grammar are correct.
 Consider editing the text or changing words to make the card more impactful.

 15.)
 Brevity is the Soul of Wit – Whatever you want to say, be brief.
 The recipient of a card does not want to spend minutes reading your prose.

 How to Address the Envelope

 Begin addressing the envelope by writing your name and address in the upper left-hand corner of the front of the envelope.
 Your name and address should be in three or four lines, and all lines should be justified to the left.

-The order should be your name on top, then the next line is your street address (with an apartment number if appropriate).
+The order should be your name on top; then, the next line is your street address (with an apartment number if appropriate).
 If the address is very long, split it into two lines.
 Finally, below the address is your City, State, and Zip Code.

 The recipient’s name and address should be centered in the middle of the front of the envelope.
-Again, the recipient’s name and address should be in three or four lines with the same order as above.
+Again, the recipient’s name and address should be in three or four lines in the same order as above.